Oxsomi/core3/README.md

   - AMD 6600 XT.
   - Intel A750.

+Binding tier is high for all laptops and PCs excluding Apple devices.
+All Apple devices are binding tier low until they release proper devices.

 Just because these are the target minimum specs doesn't mean older hardware is unsupported.
 The hard requirements should be looked at instead to determine if the device is supported. ***These are just minimum feature targets, they aren't all tested.***

 #### List of Vulkan requirements